Kuldeep-Attri/docker/README.md

 In the above link we can find all the commands that we can use in Dockerfile

-Dockerfile defination: *It is a series of steps that defines how the image is build*
+Dockerfile defination: *It is a series of steps that defines how the Image is build*

-**Lets create a dockerfile and then an image from it:**
+**Lets create a Dockerfile and then an Image from it:**

 - Open your favorite editor(Sublime)
 - Create a new file Dockerfile(must name this)